johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

   360), press the green **A** button on it after starting the game and WinUAE will "plug it" into port 2.

+Learn the keyboard shortcuts
+: There are few important [keyboard shortcuts] you should familiarise yourself with.
+The three most important are ++pause++ to toggle pausing the emulation, ++end+f12++ to switch between windowed and full windowed mode, and ++end++pause++ to toggle warp mode. ++f12++ stops the emulation and brings up the WinUAE GUI, but don't touch anything there yet if you're a newbie; things will blow up :explosion: :fire:.
+Just press ++esc++ or the **Ok** button for now to return to the game.

 Saving your progress
 : When it comes to saving your game progress, it's a bit of a Wild West situation.
 Every game is slightly different, and floppy games that require